parvninama/parvninama/README.md

 ## 👋 Hi there, I'm Parv

 A passionate web developer who loves crafting clean, responsive, and accessible websites using **HTML**, **CSS**, and **JavaScript** ✨
-Curious about how the web works — from building static pages to adding dynamic interactions with vanilla JS 🌐
+Curious about how the web works — from building static pages to adding dynamic interactions with JS 🌐
 Currently exploring the frontend ecosystem and strengthening my skills in **DSA** and modern web practices 🚀
 📌 Open to internship opportunities and collaborative web projects!